enasequence/read_docs/update/assembly.rst

 **Contact us for other metadata updates:**
 The advice given here pertains to updating the sequence and annotation (if applicable) of your assembly.
-If you wish to change the assembly metadata values, such as the TPA flag, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.
+If you wish to change the assembly metadata values, such as the coverage, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

 **State of publicity will be the same:**